cmbush-11/Car-Karma/README.md

 The sale model has four fields.
 "price" is a positive integer representing the sale price.
 "automobile" is a foreign key representing the automobile's VIN.
 This should be the automobil's VIN.
+"salesperson" is a foreign key representing the salesperson making the sale.
+For the purposes of the sale model, this will simply be the unique number ID corresponding to the salesperson in the database.
+"customer" is a foreign key representing the customer making the purchase.
+For the purposes of the sale model, this will simply be the unique number ID corresponding to the customer in the database.

 | Action | Method | URL
 | ----------- | ----------- | ----------- |